-Pathways states that the Modified Application does not demonstrate that the project will not adversely impact existing providers like Pathways for essentially two reasons: first, it implies that this RCA project will create an excess supply of beds in the region, negatively affecting its financial standing.
-It also states that RCA's project will adversely impact Pathways' ability to attract and retain qualified addictions staff.
+Pathways states that the Modified Application does not demonstrate that the project will not adversely impact existing providers, like Pathways.
+It states that this RCA project will create an excess supply of beds in the region.
+It also states that RCA's project will have an adverse impact on Pathways' ability to attract and retain qualified addictions staff.

-With regard to the impact on supply of beds and thus the financial standing of existing providers, Pathways states that the proposed project, which it states "cannot be considered in isolation from the other two projects RCA proposes in Maryland," will "represent the proposed addition of 140 new inpatient detox beds, all within 60 miles of Pathways."
-(DI #30, p.23)
+With regard to the impact on supply of beds, Pathways states that the proposed project, which it states "cannot be considered in isolation from the other two projects RCA proposes in Maryland," will "represent the proposed addition of 140 new inpatient detox beds, all within 60 miles of Pathways."
+(DI #33, p.23)